RedAndBundle/Red.MultipleLayouts.Doc/README.md

 # Multiple Report Layout Selector
+Automatic report layout selection for Business Central reports.

+## Introduction
+Do you need to print different report layouts based on different situations?
+But you don't want your users to have to select these at the time of printing.
+Red and Bundle's Multiple Report Layout Selector will give you a smooth reporting experience.

+The Multiple Report Layout Selector will automatically select the correct report layout to use based on dimension, customer, vendor, or any other data in your system.
+The Multiple Report Layout Selector will work with Word, RDLC, and ForNAV report layouts.

+Try it today and impress your clients with an easy and intuitive way of selecting the correct report layout.

 ## Business Logic
 If there are one or less Custom Report Layouts for the current report Business Central will print the default layout.